-Author(s): Carolyn L. Hodo, Chloe C. Goodwin, Bonny C. Mayes, Jacqueline A. Mariscal, Kenneth A. Waldrup, Sarah A. Hamer
+Author(s): Carolyn L. Hodo, Chloe C. Goodwin, Bonny C. Mayes, Jacqueline A. Mariscal, Kenneth A. Waldrup, and Sarah A. Hamer

 Published: September 2016